harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/chaos-infrastructure/connect-disconnect-linux-infrastructure.md

 ![](./static/linux-user-guide/12.delete-infra.png)

 ### 2. Execute the command to delete the infrastructure
 * It displays a command on the screen.
 Copy this command, and select **Confirm**.
-Execute the command on your terminal.
+Execute the command in your Linux machine.

 ![](./static/linux-user-guide/13.execute-command.png)